What happens to religious art from churches that have been closed? | DW | 16.04.2020

 Nature and technology

-The shapes of minerals under the micrsocope at the center of this Pauli window in a church in Bad Driburg
+The shapes of minerals under the microscope at the center of this Pauli window in a church in Bad Driburg

 Franz Pauli represented that post-war era.
 Born in 1927 in Upper Silesia in what is today the Polish city of Gleiwitz, he fled to the West at the end of the Second World War.
 He studied fine arts in Cologne and at the Düsseldorf Art Academy and earned a teaching degree in philosophy, art and biology.